Pirates vs. Dodgers Player Props Betting Odds

-Player prop bet options for James Outman, Andrew McCutchen and others are available when the Los Angeles Dodgers visit the Pittsburgh Pirates at PNC Park on Wednesday at 6:35 PM ET.
+Player prop bet options for James Outman, Bryan Reynolds and others are available when the Los Angeles Dodgers visit the Pittsburgh Pirates at PNC Park on Thursday at 12:35 PM ET.

 Bet on this matchup or its props with DraftKings!